-2007 2006
+2007 - 2006

 Cable distribution systems \$ 6,697 \$ 6,415

 Customer equipment and installations 3,740 3,428

 Vehicles and equipment 257 243

 Buildings and leasehold improvements 426 438

 Furniture, fixtures and equipment 384 387

-11,504 10,911

-Less: accumulated depreciation (6,432) (5,730)
+Less: accumulated depreciation 11,504 (6,432) 10,911 (5,730)

 \$ 5,072 \$ 5,181

-The Companies have adjusted the historical cost basis and related accumulated depreciation as of December 31, 2007 and 2006 to reflect estimated asset retirements through December 31, 2007 and 2006, respectively.
+The Company has adjusted the historical cost basis and related accumulated depreciation as of December 31, 2007 and 2006 to reflect estimated asset retirements through December 31, 2007 and 2006, respectively.
 No gain or loss was recorded on these retirements.

-The Companies periodically evaluate the estimated useful lives used to depreciate assets and the estimated amount of assets that will be abandoned or have minimal use in the future.
-A significant change in assumptions about the extent or timing of future asset retirements, or in the Companies' use of new technology and upgrade programs, could materially affect future depreciation expense.
-In 2007, the Companies changed the useful lives of certain property, plant, and equipment based on technological changes.
+The Company periodically evaluates the estimated useful lives used to depreciate assets and the estimated amount of assets that will be abandoned or have minimal use in the future.
+A significant change in assumptions about the extent or timing of future asset retirements, or in the Company's use of new technology and upgrade programs, could materially affect future depreciation expense.
+In 2007, the Company changed the useful lives of certain property, plant, and equipment based on technological changes.
 The change in useful lives reduced depreciation expense by approximately \$8 million during 2007.